sapegin/washingcode-book/manuscript/book.md

 Function argument mutation can be intentional and accidental, and both are problematic:

-- It makes harder to understand how a function works and how to use it, because it doesn’t return a value but changes one of the incoming arguments.
+- It’s harder to understand how a function works and how to use it because it doesn’t return a value but changes one of the incoming arguments.
-- Accidental argument mutation is even worse, because function consumers don’t expect it.
+- Accidental argument mutation is even worse because function’ consumers don’t expect it.
 And it can lead to hard-to-find bugs, when a value, mutated inside a function, is later used somewhere else.

 Consider this example: